(707) 578-7700

 Trust me.
 The list could go on and on.
 By the way, if Earth-related material things are “carnal,” why did Jesus go to heaven in His renewed earthly body?

-The point of all this is simply this: A dualistic worldview has plagued and eviscerated Christianity for centuries.
+The point is simply this: A dualistic worldview has plagued and eviscerated Christianity for centuries.
 Catholics, Orthodox, and Protestants have been plagued by it.
-Many American Evangelicals are riddled with it.
+Many American evangelicals are riddled with it.
 It must go.
 It is not biblical and has resulted in Christianity’s neglect in bringing Christ’s redeeming truths to forcefully bear upon both the marketplace and the larger macro-economic issues of banking, currency, taxation, and a host of other issues.

 How Futurism Has Damaged Our Economic Influence in the Nations

-Christ told us to pray, “Thy Kingdom come, Thy will be done, on Earth as it is in heaven” (Matt.
-6:10).
-Does He mean for us to be praying simply to hasten His coming, or to increasingly manifest the current work of His Kingdom on Earth now?
-Indeed, He set the Kingdom in motion during His earthly ministry and death-burial-and-resurrection.
+Christ told us to pray, “Thy Kingdom come, Thy will be done, on Earth as it is in heaven” (Matthew 6:10).
+Does He mean for us to be praying simply to hasten His coming or to increasingly manifest the current work of His Kingdom on Earth now?
+Indeed, He set the Kingdom in motion during His earthly ministry and death, burial, and resurrection.
 Perhaps it means both.
-However, let us briefly explore this question and how it has effected us in terms of our Christian impact on society, in general, and the business-economic world, in particular.
+However, let us briefly explore this question and how it has affected us in terms of our Christian impact on society, in general and the business-economic world, in particular.

-Most serious biblical theologians recognize that the Kingdom of God was, is, and is yet to come.
-His rule and reign over His creation has always been, is presently operating, and will increasingly manifest itself as the Church matures on Earth and comes to its full “harvest” (Matt.
-13:30).
-Equally clear is that, as Christ physically returns to the Earth, He will take the Kingdom of God on Earth to new and greater levels (Rev. 21:10; 22:1-5).
+Most serious, biblical theologians recognize that the Kingdom of God was, is, and is yet to come.
+His rule and reign over His creation have always been, are presently operating, and will increasingly manifest as the Church matures on Earth and comes to its full harvest (Matthew 13:30).
+Equally clear is that, as Christ physically returns to the Earth, He will take the Kingdom of God on Earth to new and greater levels (Revelation 21:10; 22:1-5).

 What is absolutely clear is that Christ took full control over the Earth and its satanic worldly powers at Calvary.
 Can any believer dispute these clear statements by Christ and God’s Spirit?